 This is a paragraph.
 Double-click the text box and begin editing.
 Use the text editor to customize your text.
 It's that easy!

-Award-winning storyteller Dolores Hydock, in the costume, voice, and spirit of a sassy old crone, serves as the narrator who freely expresses her opinions as she spins the tale.
+In the costume, voice, and spirit of a sassy old crone, storyteller Dolores Hydock serves as the narrator who freely expresses her opinions as she spins the tale.

 "My husband and I just arrived home from the Storytelling Festival in Tennessee.
 This is the first we have ever attended and cannot tell you how much we enjoyed the experience.
 But we especially enjoyed, and were drawn into, your performance of Silence!
 We have tried to explain the story to our 20 year old daughter once we returned home, but we just cannot do it, or you, justice.
 You are truly a spinner of a magical web when you perform / tell that story.
 Thank you for that hour of delight!"